Aidan-McNay/fast-robots-docs/docs/lab3.rst

      pinMode(XSHUT, OUTPUT);
      distanceSensor2.sensorOff(); // Turn the second sensor off

-     distanceSensor.setI2CAddress(0x54); // Set the I2C address of the first
+     // Change the I2C address of the first sensor - default is 0x52
+     distanceSensor.setI2CAddress(0x54);

      while (distanceSensor.begin() != 0) //Begin returns 0 on a good init
      {